L402: Authentication and Payments for the Lightning-Native Web

 exist at the time of the initial HTTP specification drafting.

 However, several decades later, we do have a widely used digital cash system: Bitcoin!
 On top of that, a new network oriented around micropayments has also arisen: the Lightning Network.
 Early in the lifetime of Lightning Labs, we were drawn to the potential for paid metered APIs enabled by the Lightning Network.
 We'd solved the payment portion with LN itself, the next challenge was to create a protocol that would be easy to drop into existing APIs in an easy and extensible manner.
-Our solution to this is the LSAT protocol.
+Our solution to this is the L402 protocol.

 Authentication and API Payments in a Lightning-Native Web